The MRI System#

 • Components required: receive RF coil, \(B_1^-(\vec{r},t)\)

-4. Encoding: Create spatial variations in the magnetic field to distinguish spins at different locations
+4. Spatial Encoding: Create spatial variations in the magnetic field to distinguish spins at different locations.
+This can occur during excitation and acquisition.

 • Components required: Magnetic field gradient coils, \(\vec{G}(t)\)